mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 At the Referee’s discretion a Traveller may be a robot.
-Generally, a Traveller robot is assumed to have at least a Very Advanced brain, although Self- Aware and Conscious brains are more suitable for emulating or achieving free will.
+Generally, a Traveller robot is assumed to have at least a Very Advanced brain, although Self-Aware and Conscious brains are more suitable for emulating or achieving free will.

 The type of brain constrains a robot Traveller’s ability to use skills in highly complex tasks.
 An Advanced brain can only attempt Difficult (10+) and simpler tasks, a Very Advanced brain can attempt Very Difficult (12+) and a Self-Aware brain, Formidable (14+).
 Take note of two things: first, performing a task more slowly can lower difficulty by one level and second, this restriction only applies to INT, EDU or SOC-based checks.
 A robot Traveller is free to try an